ohmlabs/ohm/readme.md

 # ohm - Node.js Start Application
 ohm is an opinionated full-stack Node.js environment to jumpstart a web project.
-Based on [Express](http://expressjs.com/guide.html), ohm uses [grunt](http://gruntjs.com/) for automation, [Compass](http://compass-style.org/) (SASS) for CSS pre-processing and npm & bower for dependencies.
-It also integrates the [Ghost Blogging](http://ghost.org) platform as a CMS. ohm is designed to be run proxied by [Nginx](http://nginx.org).
-For more see the [dock repo](https://github.com/ohmlabs/dock).
+Based on [Express](http://expressjs.com/guide.html), ohm uses [Grunt](http://gruntjs.com/) for automation, [Compass](http://compass-style.org/) (SASS) for CSS pre-processing and npm & bower for dependencies.
+It also integrates the [Ghost](http://ghost.org) blogging platform as a CMS. ohm is designed to be run proxied by [Nginx](http://nginx.org).
+For more see [dock](https://github.com/ohmlabs/dock).
 I've included some basic mixins and figures that can be helpful in making web layouts quickly, I also am going to gradually integrate Bootstrap features. ohm comes preconfigured with production/development environments (production minifies all files including the html markup) as well as example server config files (using Nginx to serve static files, and proxying ohm and ghost).

 # Goals
 * HTML5 ready.
 Use the new elements with confidence.